rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 (See next Section for a description of <b>mqttComm</b>.)
 <br>
 <br>
-Procedure *humid* is called whenever a humidity status message is received.
+Procedure <b>humid</b> is called whenever a humidity status message is received.
 It processes the JSON status message to get the humidity and turns the fan on or off depending on the humidity level.
 <br>
 <br>
-Procedure *bathfan* is called whenever a state message from the fan switch is received.
-It tracks the state of the fan so *humid* only turns the fan on/off if it is not already.
+Procedure <b>bathfan</b> is called whenever a state message from the fan switch is received.
+It tracks the state of the fan so <b>humid</b> only turns the fan on/off if it is not already.
-In reality, *bathfan* isn't necessary, as turning on the fan while it is already on does no harm.
+In reality, <b>bathfan</b> isn't necessary, as turning on the fan while it is already on does no harm.
 It's here mainly as an example of how to set up a command.
 #### Triggers
 For those not comfortable with creating custom procedures, Triggers are a way to get a little more processing power without coding.
 Works well for sequential actions that don't require decision making.